and welcome to a new episode of False Friends Explained, this time with a look at the words

 sensible and sensibel

-This pair can lead to serious misunderstandings when it comes to describing people and their character.
+A pair that can lead to serious misunderstandings when it comes to describing people and their character.

-If your German coworker tells you the new boss is “extrem sensibel” … well… you might want to bring some tissues to the meeting.
+If, however, your German coworker tells you the new boss is “extrem sensibel” … well… you might want to bring some tissues to the next meeting.

 Because the German sensibel is all about being sensitive .